 Step 2: Mapping Milestones

 You can map the transformation that you bring about in your clients’ lives by a series of milestones to be reached.
 For example take a look at our case, Campgrowth’s transformation map.
 Well, what do we do?

 We help marketing agencies attract and convert great clients for awesome cash flow.
 Our before state – where you see the frowny face in the figure, is having agencies with bad clients and poor cash flow.
-The after state obviously is the great clients with the great cash flow.
+The after state is great clients with great cash flow.

 And if you’ve been paying attention then you see that this definition of the transformation is along the have dimension, which we talked about earlier.
 So how do we take clients from being bad clients with poor cash flow to great clients and awesome cash flow?
 Well first of all we need to create a strategy for them.